 Applying the principles of lean to a document system requires the methodical elimination of waste.
 Each document is the product of a business process.
 Waste must be found and removed from that process.
 The document, however, carries with it the artifacts of that waste.
 Redundancy and waste are often confused and justified with compliance and quality.
-Non-lean apologists will often resist change by simply proclaiming that “they said …” it has to be done this way.
-Or, “we’ve always done it this way.”
+But companies can remain compliant while embracing lean documents.

-It is an approach to the process of creating and revising controlled documents that minimizes waste by providing exactly the information that is needed, at the right time, to the right audience — and nothing more.
+So, what is the definition of lean documents?
+It is an approach to the process of creating and revising controlled documents that minimize waste by providing exactly the information that is needed, at the right time, to the right audience — and nothing more.

-Documents such as drawings, Bills-of-Material (BOMs), routers, work instructions, etc. once had an original intent and function.
+Documents such as drawings, bills of materials (BOMs), routers, work instructions, etc. once had an original intent and function.
 But somewhere along the way, these were burdened — along with their process — with baggage that now passes for established and required provisions.

 Companies find themselves constantly revising documents and correcting obsolete information, creating incomprehensible mixes of types of information, and introducing complexity where none was intended or required.

 Yet, by methodically applying the principles of lean, a path back to simplicity and logic emerges.
 Its end result may be a surprise.
 The above tangled web becomes clearer.